Beautiful Turkish Riviera – A Scenic Drive You Need To Discover!

 Do a Boat Cruise:

-cruising the pristine waters around Fethiye by boat!
+Spend a day cruising the pristine waters around Fethiye by boat!
 Peruse the marina for a boat and offer to your liking!
 There is a huge amount of boat companies, the offered trips are all pretty similar, just see what suits you best!

 You’ll start in the morning, get comfy onboard your beautiful boat and sail past the stunning coastline around Fethiye.
 You’ll stop along some beautiful bays where you can go for a swim.
 Lunch is served on board and you can kick back with a few delicious drinks of your choice.
 Make a day of it and treat yourself!
 It’s definitely a Must-Do when in Fethiye.